-Senate readies final congressional OK of $40B Ukraine aid
+Senate votes final congressional OK for $40B Ukraine aid

-WASHINGTON (AP) — A $40 billion infusion of military and economic aid for Ukraine and its allies was on the cusp of Senate passage Thursday as both parties rallied behind America’s latest, and quite possibly not last, financial salvo against Russia’s invasion.
+WASHINGTON (AP) — The Senate overwhelmingly approved a $40 billion infusion of military and economic aid for Ukraine and its allies on Thursday as both parties rallied behind America’s latest, and quite possibly not last, financial salvo against Russia’s invasion.

-Thursday’s planned vote would give final congressional approval to the package, three weeks after President Joe Biden requested a smaller $33 billion version.
-The House approved it last week after beefing up its defense and humanitarian expenditures, and Senate passage was not in doubt, though a modest group of America First-minded Republicans was expected to vote “no.”
+The 86-11 vote gave final congressional approval to the package, three weeks after President Joe Biden requested a smaller $33 billion version and after a lone Republican opponent delayed Senate passage for a week.
+Every Democrat and all but 11 Republicans — many of them supporters of former President Donald Trump’s isolationist agenda — backed the measure.

 Biden’s quick signature was certain as Russia’s attack, which has mauled Ukraine’s forces and cities, slogs into a fourth month with no obvious end ahead.
 That means more casualties and destruction in Ukraine, which has relied heavily on U.S. and Western assistance for its survival, especially advanced arms, with requests for more aid potentially looming.

+Senate Minority Leader Mitch McConnell, R-Ky., a strong backer of the measure, addressed concerns by his GOP colleagues.
+He said Ukraine’s defeat would jeopardize America’s European trading partners, increase U.S. security costs there and embolden autocrats in China and elsewhere to grab territory in their regions.

+“The most expensive and painful thing America could possibly do in the long run would be to stop investing in sovereignty, stability and deterrence before it’s too late,” McConnell said.

-Senate Majority Leader Chuck Schumer, D-N.Y., said Wednesday he was not confident this would be the final measure to help Ukraine.
+On Wednesday, Schumer said he was not confident this would be the final measure to help Ukraine.
 “They’re doing the fighting, they’re the ones getting killed, they’re the ones struggling and suffering.
 The least we can do is give them the weaponry they need,” he said.

-Senate Minority Leader Mitch McConnell, R-Ky., said Russian President Vladimir Putin’s invasion is “a dangerous spark to be stamped out” before it succeeds or encourages other countries like China to launch attacks in their regions.
-Though he did not specifically address future aid for Ukraine, McConnell said countries should “stand shoulder to shoulder against authoritarian aggression” and said the U.S. must continue helping other allies upgrade their militaries.

-Sen. Rand Paul, R-Ky., who’s long had non-interventionist views, used procedural tactics to thwart Schumer and McConnell, who’d planned for Senate approval a week ago.
+Sen. Rand Paul, R-Ky., who’s long had non-interventionist views, used procedural tactics last week to thwart Schumer and McConnell from moving the measure through the Senate then, citing Ukraine’s urgent need for the assistance.

 In a personal criticism seen seldom on the Senate floor, Schumer on Wednesday called Paul’s move “repugnant” and said the delay, with passage inevitable, would “strengthen Putin’s hand.”
 McConnell, who last Saturday met with Ukrainian President Volodymyr Zelenskyy during a surprise visit to Kyiv, did not speak up in his fellow Kentucky Republican’s defense.

 In a brief interview, Paul responded that it would be “repugnant” to disparage “the democratic process” as embodied in Senate rules that he was using.
-He called Schumer’s comments “callous and careless.”

-With the November elections for control of Congress in full swing, former President Donald Trump has criticized the $40 billion plan.
-He’s contrasted it with the current shortage of infant formula — over which the Biden administration has little control — and complained European allies are not contributing enough.

-Such arguments have found traction with some — but not all — Trump-friendly Republicans in Congress.

-“It’s, you know, the world’s going to end if you don’t do anything here,” said Sen. Mike Braun, R-Ind., who said he would oppose the Ukraine measure.
+“It’s, you know, the world’s going to end if you don’t do anything here,” Sen. Mike Braun, R-Ind., who said he would oppose the Ukraine measure.
 “I’m more worried about the trust fund going broke” that finances Medicare and another that pays for Social Security.

 Braun said he’s long pushed for bills that pay for themselves.
 Asked why saving $40 billion in this instance outweighed stopping Russia, he said, “Number one, it’s going to pass.”